arnavvaryani/iOS-Interview/readme.md

-Here's the formatted Markdown version of the provided text:

 # iOS Interview Assignment

 This code is excerpted from our UDP/TCP packet processing system.
 Your mission, should you choose to accept it, is to: